ma-shamshiri/Human-Activity-Recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project we classify eighteen different human activities like walking, sitting, standing jogging etc., using data obtained from accelerometer and gyroscope sensors from smart phone and smart watch.
+This project aims to classify human activities using data obtained from accelerometer and gyroscope sensors from phone and watch.
+The raw data will be preprocessed using two different approaches such as topological data analysis and statistical features extraction from segmented time series.
+The goal is to compare and evaluate the performance of different classifiers (Decision Tree, k Nearest Neighbors, Random Forest, SVM and NN) which are trained on the two sets of preprocessed data.